abishek-dev-max/Web-Crawler/README.md

 Analyze the crawled data and process it as needed for your specific use case.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
-Please follow the contribution guidelines outlined in the repository.

 ## CLI

 npm start {website url}